 Location: Place where jobs occur, such as court rooms, hospitals, schools, doctors’ offices, or private residences.

 Location Type: Categories of locations, such as doctor’s office or private residence.

 Mail Composer: RB’s included email app for emailing contacts, resources, locations, and other RB users from within RB.
 You can customize the email contents and include attachments.
 You can send individual emails or send emails in batches.

 Manager: Used with the Tracking function, RB user responsible for overseeing a tracked item through the system.

 Master Word List: A word list shows the words appearing in a transcript and the number of times they appear.
 A Master Word List compiles word lists from multiple RB-PDF Transcripts belonging to a case into a single word list.

 Message Group: Parent structure that contains related invoice messages as its children.

 Notation: Short codes (up to 24 characters) you create yourself to give key information about a job (such as “V” for video, “RT” (for realtime), “1 of 2,” or “Daily”) in a results grid, so you don’t have to click into a job’s detail window.

 Notes Logs: Un-editable internal-use only notes entered either by a user or automatically by RB appear in chronological logs in the database record where they occurred, such as a case, job, invoice, or entity.
 More >

 Ordering Contact: Contact at the firm that is responsible for a job with your company.
+Also referred to as the Sold To Contact when invoicing.
 Can be different from the scheduling contact (Scheduled By).